 Conclusion

 There are thousands of possible sunglasses on the market to choose from.
 As many of these are also style accessories, seemingly endless models are available at any given moment.
 Yet they are also essential to the continued health of your eyes.
-It's possible that no other article of clothing has quite the same high-level combination of fashion and protection as sunglasses.
+No other article of clothing may have quite the same high-level combination of fashion and protection as sunglasses.
 By testing hundreds of pairs of sunglasses and evaluating their performance, fit, and looks, we can help you find the ideal pair for your lifestyle, vibe, and wallet.